rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 The results show that the method can recreate the important damaging frequencies while significantly reducing total test duration.
 The presented workflow offers a practical and repeatable way to translate operational vibration into a meaningful endurance test for complex electronic assemblies.
   ],
   acknowledgements: [
-    _First and foremost, I would like to thank my supervisor and mentor, *Clément Corselli*, for his invaluable teachings, for believing in me, and for consistently bringing out the best in me.
-I would also like to thank *Dr.-Ing.
-Philipp Ingelath* and *Dr. Roland Kraus* for the wisdom and guidance that made it possible to carry out my thesis as smoothly and efficiently as I did, and *Chris Sensor* from Siemens US for his helpful discussions and technical input, which helped steer this work in the right direction._
+    _First and foremost, I would like to thank my supervisor and mentor, *Clément Corselli*, for his invaluable teachings, for believing in me, and for consistently bringing out the best in me._

+    _I would also like to thank *Dr.-Ing.
+Philipp Ingelath*, *Dr. Roland Kraus* and other professionals at *Vorwerk* for the wisdom and guidance that made it possible to carry out my thesis as smoothly and efficiently as I did, and *Chris Sensor* from Siemens US for his helpful discussions and technical input, which helped steer this work in the right direction._

     _My deepest gratitude to *Prof. Dr.-Ing.
 Bettar Ould el Moctar* for supervising the academic side of this work, and to *Dr.-Ing.
 Galal Galal* for his insights and encouragement throughout the project._